nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    loop and NEST will hang.
 Keep in mind that the number of nodes within the mask may vary considerably for free layers with randomly placed nodes.

+5. If you use the connection rule ``'rule': fixed_indegree`` in the connection dictionary, you also have to specify ``'indegree'``, the number of connections per target node.

+6. Similarly, if you use the connection rule ``'rule': fixed_outdegree`` in the connection dictionary, you have to use ``'outdegree'`` to specify the number of connections per source node.

 The following code generates a network of 1000 randomly placed nodes and connects them with a fixed fan out, of 50 outgoing connections per node